charles-vdulac/django-roa/docs/specifications.rst

     * /{resource}/{id}/: used for retrieving an object (GET), updating it (PUT) or deleting (DELETE) it

-Note: URL id is required but you can choose a totally different URL scheme.
+Note: URL id is required but you can choose a totally different URL scheme given the ``resource_url_detail`` property.

 Parameters